infracost/docs/docs/getting_started.md

 :::tip
 Infracost can also:
-- show a [breakdown](/docs/features/cli_commands/#breakdown-and-diff) of costs in addition to a diff
+- show a [breakdown](/docs/features/cli_commands/#diff) of costs in addition to a diff
 - estimate [usage-based resources](/docs/features/usage_based_resources/) such as AWS S3 or Lambda
 :::

-### 4. Try it
+### 4. Try on your project
 Navigate to your own Terraform project, make some changes and run Infracost to see the cost impact.
-The [CLI commands](/docs/features/cli_commands/#breakdown-and-diff) page describes the options for `--path`, which can point to a Terraform directory or plan JSON file.
+The [CLI commands](/docs/features/cli_commands/#diff) page describes the options for `--path`, which can point to a Terraform directory or plan JSON file.

 :::note
 Infracost does not make any changes to your Terraform state or cloud resources.
 The Terraform plan is parsed locally to determine resource types and quantities needed to estimate costs.